-ABS 363 Landscape and Turf Irrigation.
-(4)
+E ABS 363 Landscape and Turf Irrigation.
+(4) fall

 Design, management, and maintenance of landscape and turf irrigation systems.
 Lecture, lab.
 Cross-listed as PGM 363.
 Credit is allowed for only ABS 363 or PGM 363.
 Fee.
+Prerequisite: ABS 260 (or its equivalent).

-ABS 364 Urban Forestry.
+E ABS 364 Urban Forestry.
 (3)

 Care, maintenance, and valuation of the urban forest, including public and private landscape codes.
-Prerequisite: ABS 260 (or its equivalent)
+Prerequisite: ABS 260 (or its equivalent).

-ABS 366 Indoor Plants.
+E ABS 366 Indoor Plants.
 (3)

-fall or spring

-Identification, culture, and use of container-grown plants for interior environments.
+fall or spring Identification, culture, and use of container-grown plants for interior environments.
 Prerequisite: ABS 260 or instructor approval.

-ABS 367 Urban Parks.
+E ABS 367 Urban Parks.
 (4)

 Overview of the management and maintenance of private and public parks, urban greenspaces, and recreational areas.
 Lecture, lab.
 Fee.
+Prerequisite: ABS 260 (or its equivalent).